Does Jumping Make You Taller? Or Is This Just a Myth?

 Trust me I know this sucks because I am right on the borderline of being considered short.
 I sit right at 5'10 and trust me I know the feeling because it just seems like everybody is doing nothing but getting taller these days.. am i right?

-When the epiphyseal plates seal, there’s nothing in your ability that will make you taller, and that includes jumping ropes.
+When the epiphyseal plates seal, there’s nothing in your ability that will help you get taller naturally, and that includes jumping ropes.
 (1)